 Pediatric Infectious Disease

-Under the direction of Jeffrey Kahn, M.D., Ph.D., the Division of Pediatric Infectious Disease directs and manages an active in-patient infectious diseases consultation service and an active ambulatory service for children with infectious diseases, including a large clinic for HIV-infected and HIV-exposed children and adolescents at both Children’s Medical Center and Children’s Medical Center at Legacy.
+Under the direction of Jeffrey Kahn, M.D., Ph.D., the Division of Pediatric Infectious Disease directs and manages an active in-patient infectious disease consultation service and an active ambulatory service for children with infectious diseases, including a large clinic for HIV-infected and HIV-exposed children and adolescents at both Children’s Medical Center and Children’s Medical Center at Legacy.
 In addition, the Infection Control and Prevention Programs are managed at both locations under the direction of Jane Siegel, M.D.

 Established in the early 1960’s with one faculty member, John D. Nelson, M.D., the Division has grown to nine faculty members, six fellows, and several research and administrative support staff.